agiza/stream-video-player/readme.txt

 == Changelog ==

+= 1.1.3 =
+* Fix!
+A copuple of fixes for users who are having issues with PHP Short Tags.
+* More translations added

 = 1.1.2 =
 A fix to the QuickTag Generator, it's working great now, thanks again to Paul Landers.